Shashanktriathi1703/Tribute_Page_OASIS_Level2_Task2/README.md

 # Tribute Page for Mahendra Singh Dhoni

 This is a tribute page for Mahendra Singh Dhoni, one of the greatest cricketers of all time.
-This page is dedicated to celebrating his incredible achievements and contributions to the sport of cricket.
+This page is dedicated to celebrating his incredible achievements and contributions to cricket.

 ## About Mahendra Singh Dhoni